lhico/roms_idealized_exps/experiments/experiment04/README.md

 ## 3. Set up winds_parallel.h
   We are using the same grid from the upwelling with a non-analytical grid.
-The difference now is we will set the values of the analytical stress momentum flux.
 Notice that a description of the different switches are found in the roms manual.
 Here we are using the following boundary condition switches: `Rad` and `RadNud`; The forum and the manual advise the use `Rad` with `#define RADIATION_2D` flag, while the 'RadNud' switch requires information either from input fields or from files with analytical conditions, which are supplied by the `#define ANA_FSOBC` and  `#define ANA_M2OBC`.

 ```
 #define MASKING
 /* #define ANA_GRID */
+#undef ANA_GRID

 #define ANA_FSOBC
 #define ANA_M2OBC